Magnetoelectric Response of Antiferromagnetic Van der Waals Bilayers: Introduction

-\textit{Introduction---} Spintronics is the study of the interplay between electrical and magnetic properties, and underlies an important technology, based so far almost exclusively on the properties~\cite{Wang2011,Maruyama2009,Wu2010,He2010} of magnetic metals.
-There has long been interest in expanding spintronics to semiconductors, which tend to have properties that are more subject to electrical control~\cite{Matsukura2015}.
-In this Letter we address electrical control of magnetization in van der Waals (vdW) semiconductor bilayers with antiferromagnetic interlayer coupling, which have been fabricated for the first time relatively recently~\cite{Huang2017,Gong2017,Bonilla2018,Hara2018}.
-Indeed tunneling magnetoresistance~\cite{Song2018,Wang2018,Kim2018} and electrical control~\cite{Jiang2018a,Jiang2018b,Huang2018} of magnetic configurations have already been demonstrated in CrI$_3$ bilayers.
-We predict that antiferromagnetic vdW bilayers, like bilayer CrI$_3$, will also have strong magnetoelectric responses that can be detected by measuring the gate voltage dependence of Faraday rotation, anomalous Hall conductivity, or bulk magnetization.
-Our theory is applicable to van der Waals antiferromagnetic bilayers that exhibit room temperature magnetic order like V- doped WSe$_2$ and CrTe$_2$ ~\cite{roomtemp,CrTe2,supplement}.
+Spintronics studies the interplay between electrical and magnetic properties of materials and underlies an important technology that was based so far mostly on the properties~\cite{Wang2011,Maruyama2009,Wu2010,He2010} of ferromagnetic metals.
+There has long been interest in expanding spintronics to semiconductors\cite{Spintronics_Review}, which tend to have properties that are more subject to electrical control~\cite{Matsukura2015}, and usually have antiferromagnetic order.
+Antiferromagnets do have some potential advantages for spintronics, which have attracted attention recently.~\cite{Jungwirth2018,Baltz2018,Jungwirth2016} These advantages include insensitivity to magnetic fields, absence of stray fields, the possibility of terahertz manipulation for ultrafast switching, multiple stable domain configurations.
+Here, we consider the new class of two-dimensional van der Waals magnetic materials that have been fabricated for the first time relatively recently~\cite{Huang2017,Gong2017}, for which tunneling magnetoresistance~\cite{Song2018,Wang2018,Kim2018,Klein_2018}, electrical control of magnetic configurations by doping~\cite{Jiang2018a,Jiang2018b,Huang2018}, and pressure-induced interlayer magnetic transition\cite{Li_2019} have already been demonstrated in CrI$_3$ bilayers.